 Taught by: Abbas Ghassemi

-This course is multi-disciplinary.
-No Pre-Requisites or Co-Requisites are required.
 This course introduces the key concepts of renewable energy technologies focusing on wind, solar, bio-based fuels and geothermal resources.
 The focus will be on technology, the system and its design, as well as conversion and storage devices for renewable energy sources.
 This course will assess both current and potential future energy systems.
 It will cover the quality, availability, use, innovation, extraction and conversion of resources, emphasizing meeting regional and global energy needs for the 21st century in a sustainable manner.
 The overall educational objective is to demonstrate multi-disciplinary, strategic thinking in a sustainable developmental context considering diverse constraints.
-Students will learn how to conduct research, interact with one another as a team, ask questions, and identify/communicate strategies.
-Additionally, they will develop a team based quantitative framework to aid in the evaluation and analysis of energy technology systems in the contexts of engineering, political, social, economic, and environmental goals.
+You will learn how to conduct research, interact with one another as a team, ask questions, and identify/communicate strategies.
+Additionally, you will develop a team based quantitative framework to aid in the evaluation and analysis of energy technology systems in the contexts of engineering, political, social, economic, and environmental goals.

 Taught by: Jayson Beaster-Jones